Systems developer jobs combine highly complex, technical work with computer science and mathematics

 Entry is fairly competitive so make sure your CV and cover letter stand out for all the right reasons.
 Project management and commercial acumen can strengthen an application.

 Relevant work experience is a good way of demonstrating a genuine interest in computing and is regarded favourably by employers.
-Experience can be gained through course-related placements, opportunities to work shadow or a year in industry.
+Gain experience through course-related placements, opportunities to work shadow or a year in industry.

-- specialist IT firms - such as IT consultancies, large IT providers, software development, internet providers and training firms; organisations that use IT software, systems and equipment - these include retailers, law firms, business intelligence and market research organisations, education providers, the armed forces, the public sector and voluntary sector organisations;
+- Specialist IT firms - such as IT consultancies, large IT providers, software development, internet providers and training firms; organisations that use IT software, systems and equipment, including retailers, law firms, business intelligence and market research organisations, education providers, the armed forces, the public sector and voluntary sector organisations.

 Depending on the setting, systems development may be offered as part of a wider role, so look beyond the job title.

 Consultancy is another area where systems developer jobs arise.
 The role may include other elements, such as analysis, implementation and support.
 Small to medium-sized enterprises (SMEs) are a growing part of the IT industry and may also have opportunities so get more tips on how to find a job.

 Look for job vacancies at: